 Definition of a school leaver applicant

-You are completing/have completed in 2018, or have previously completed in 2017, your last year at a New Zealand high school (or international equivalent).
+You are completing/have completed in 2019, or have previously completed in 2018, your last year at a New Zealand high school (or international equivalent) and are entering University for the first time in 2020.

 Where can you stay?